 , and foods

-happen twice.
+variable which happens twice the computed property will be executed only once.
 So when using Watchers to handle side effects, be careful of dependencies and various scenarios that affect your application.
 I wouldn’t recommend using Watchers to manage side effects because it’s easy to make mistakes using this approach, especially if you haven’t mastered the subject of reactivity yet.

 3. Benefitting from the Almighty Setter!